aws-amplify/docs/ios/storage.md

         })
 ```

-You can encyrpt an object using custom keys as follows.
+You can encrypt an object using custom keys as follows.
 Note that the key has to conform to AES256 specifications, the MD5 sum must conform to [RFC 1321](https://tools.ietf.org/html/rfc1321), and both values must be base64 Encoded.

 ```
         let s3 = AWSS3.default()